 On top of all that, in January, hackers snagged a whole lot of valuable Snapchat user data.
 Making matters more complicated for the app company, security experts had warned Snapchat that the application was exploitable, but the company, allegedly, did little to fix the issue.

 iOS users weren’t the only affected people.
 Android Snapchaters’ locations were also transmitted to the Snapchat servers, even though the company claimed it didn’t collect any information from users.

 Snapchat Got The Same “Sweetheart” Punishment As Facebook Did For Beacon

 The FTC warned Snapchat that violation of the agreement will result in a civil penalty of up to $16,000 for each offense.
-Snapchat has since fixed the alleged issues, reporting that “we continue to invest heavily in security and countermeasures to prevent abuse.”
+Snapchat has since made some upgrades, reporting: “we continue to invest heavily in security and countermeasures to prevent abuse.”